quicwg/base-drafts/draft-ietf-quic-transport.md

-ACK-only packets are only sent in response to ACK-eliciting packets, so a receiver that is only sending ACK frames will only receive acknowledgements for its packets if the sender includes them in packets with non-ACK frames.
+ACK-only packets are only sent in response to ACK-eliciting packets, so a receiver that is only sending ACK frames will only receive acknowledgements for its packets if the sender includes them in packets with ACK-eliciting frames.
 A sender SHOULD bundle ACK frames with other frames when possible.

 To limit ACK Ranges (see {{ack-ranges}}) to those that have not yet been